corda/corda/docs/source/serialization.rst

                 }
             }

-When designing stateful objects is should be remembered that they are not, despite appearances, traditional programmatic constructs.
+When designing stateful objects, is should be remembered that they are not, despite appearances, traditional programmatic constructs.
 They are signed over, transformed, serialised, and relationally mapped.
-As such, all elements should be publicly accessible by design
+As such, all elements should be publicly accessible by design.

-.. warning:: IDEs will indiciate erroneously that properties can be given something other than public
-    visibility.
-Ignore this as whilst it will work, as discussed above there are many reasons why this isn't a good idea and those are beyond the scope of the IDEs inference rules
+.. warning:: IDEs will indicate erroneously that properties can be given something other than public visibility.
+Ignore this, as whilst it will work, as discussed above there are many reasons why this isn't a good idea.

-Providing a public getter, as per the following example, is acceptable
+Providing a public getter, as per the following example, is acceptable:

     .. container:: codeset